 The eighth day of Navratri is highly auspicious.
 It is the day that celebrates Goddess Durga’s victory over the devil Mahishasura.
 It is prominently celebrated in the eastern parts of India.

 The puja done on the eighth day of Sharad Navratri is very significant.
-It is believed that during this time, spiritual fervor reaches its highest peak.
+It is believed that during this time, spiritual fervor reached its highest peak.
 Many people break their fast and observe Kanya Pujan on this day.

 The prime significance of Ashtami is to celebrate the essence of womanhood.
 It is a way to pay gratitude to the Goddess in every woman.